 Bawcom Student Union Building was named in honor of former president Dr. Jerry Bawcom.
-Completed in 2014, this 110,000 square feet building interlocks with Crusader Stadium and offers an assortment of dining areas, campus store, Student Life offices, rooms for UMHB band program, and multi-functional rooms, including the McLane Great Hall.
+Completed in 2014, this 110,000 square foot building interlocks with Crusader Stadium and offers an assortment of dining areas, campus store, Student Life offices, Baptist Student Ministries, rooms for UMHB band programs, and multi-functional rooms, including the McLane Great Hall.

 C.R.
-Clements Center was built in 1981, thanks to a gift from Mr. & Mrs. Kenneth Kirkpatrick in honor of Mr. C.R.
+Clements Building was built in 1981, thanks to a gift from Mr. & Mrs. Kenneth Kirkpatrick in honor of Mr. C.R.
 Clements.
-The building was renovated in 2001 and houses offices for Development and Communications and Special Projects.
-An addition of 4,000 square feet was completed in March 2016 along with renovations to existing building.
+The building was renovated in 2001 and houses offices for Development as well as for Communications and Special Projects.
+An addition of 4,000 square feet was completed in March 2016 along with renovations to the existing building.